neicnordic/serverless-workshop/exercise/README.md

 * The Docker image name to be used is under the field `image`.
 * Function annotations for autoscaling, environmental variables, the function's process and secrets can also be configured.

-Here is the contents of a minimal `handler.py` file:
+Here are the contents of a minimal `handler.py` file:

 ```python
 def handle(req):